eduardz1/Master-Thesis/chapters/sota.typ

 = Numerical Simulations of Wave Propagation <numerical-prop>

-The study of the propagation of waves in a medium is a well established field, the solutions of what are known as the _wave equations_ serve as the basis for many applications in a plethora of different fields.
+The study of the propagation of waves in a medium is a well established field, the solutions of what are known as the _wave equations_ serve as the basis for many applications in a plethora of different fields such as Earth imaging, medical imaging or non-destructive testing.
 In the field of seismology, many challenging problems are still open, such as the study of earthquakes and their prediction.
-In this field, both the simulation of the wave propagation and the reconstruction of the medium properties are of great interest #flo[give illustrations of fields then] #text(fill: green)[what do you means?].
+In this field, both the simulation of the wave propagation and the reconstruction of the medium properties are of great interest.
 The @HAWEN software that we use in this report is a library that is designed to solve the wave equation in the frequency domain and treat the quantitative inverse problem for the reconstruction of physical properties from wave measurements.
 In @hawen-chapter we will give a brief overview of the software and its capabilities.
 In @hdg-section we will talk about the Hybridizable Discontinuous Galerkin (@HDG) method that is used to solve the problem efficiently and in a scalable manner in the software.
 This method will serve as the basis for the performance analysis in this work, where we will try to improve the speed of the solution of the wave equation by tackling the bottlenecks in the @HDG pipeline.

-== HAWEN <hawen-chapter>
+== The HAWEN Open-source Software <hawen-chapter>

-The @HAWEN software @x-HAWENRepo is a Fortran-based library designed to simulate the propagation of mechanical waves in a given medium (what we will call from now on the _forward problem_) and reconstruct the physical properties of a non-directly accessible medium (the _inverse problem_) for problems in the frequency domain @x-HAWEN @x-FloPhD.
+The @HAWEN software @x-HAWENRepo is a Fortran-based library designed to simulate the propagation of mechanical waves in a given medium (what we will call from now on the _forward problem_).
+It is also used to reconstruct the physical properties of a non-directly accessible medium (the _inverse problem_) for problems in the frequency domain @x-HAWEN @x-FloPhD.

-In the inverse problem, waves are measured at the receiver and are used to characterize the medium in which they propagated.
-This context arises in several fields, with applications ranging from medial imaging, geophysics, helio-seismology, and more.
+In the inverse problem, waves are measured at the receiver and are used to characterize the medium through which they propagate.
+This context arises in several fields, applications of the software range from medial imaging, geophysics, helio-seismology, and more.
 In @hawen-scheme we provide a schematic representation of the steps involved in the solution of the inverse problem in @HAWEN; from here we can notice that optimizing the time necessary for solving the _forward problem_ is key also in reducing the time needed to solve the _inverse problem_.
 The algorithm follows a classical optimization problem, where we minimize the difference between the observed measurements and the simulations.

 #figure(
   placement: top,
   hawen-schema(),
   kind: image,
   caption: [Schematic representation of the HAWEN pipeline.
-In #mark2[yellow] it's highlighted the *forward problem* and in #underline(stroke: (dash: "dashed"))[blue] the *inverse problem*.
+In #mark2[yellow] it's highlighted the *forward problem* and in #underline(stroke: (dash: "dashed"))[blue] the optimizations steps necessary for the *inverse problem*.
 Note that one use case of the software is solving the *forward problem* only.]
     + context {
-      if state("image-outline").get() == none { linebreak(justify: true) }
+      if state("image-outline").get() { linebreak(justify: true) }
     },
 ) <hawen-scheme>